rylnd/kids-get-it-html-templates/Readme.md

 2. Run `ruby -run -e httpd . -p 5000`
 3. Go to localhost:5000 in your browser.

-You can also just open the index.html file in a browser by going to file > open -- but it will not load anything from the CDNs (bootstrap, jquery) so you can't use any scripts with this setup.
+You can also just open the index.html file in a browser by going to file > open